mrryanjohnston/CLIPSockets/README.md

 ## Installation

-Navigate into the `src` directory and run `make`:
+The project can be built from the root directory with `make`:

 ```
 make
 ```

-You should now have a `clips` executable file in your `src` directory.
+This will create the binary `clips` file in the root directory.
-Use this to run the example server and client network applications provided by the files `src/server-simple.bat`, `src/server-complex.bat`, and `src/client.bat`.
+Use this to run the example server and client network applications provided by the files in the `examples` directory.

 ### Example Servers

+There are 4 example servers provided in this repository and 3 clients.

+The simplest server
-There are two example servers provided in this repository.
-One simply receives a single tcp connection and then exits.
+receives a single tcp connection and then exits.
 The other can be used to serve multiple concurrent requests until it is `ctrl+z` and `kill`ed.